roadrunner-server/roadrunner-docs/beep-beep/cli.md

 $ rr serve -d -c .rr.yaml
 ```

-To view the status of all active workers in interactive mode.
+To view the status of all active workers in an interactive mode.

 ```
 $ rr workers -i